fbpx

 Help when it’s warranted.

-I’m going to pay closer attention to moments like these and help my daughter whenever she seems genuinely overwhelmed by something.
+I will pay closer attention to moments like these and help my daughter whenever she seems genuinely overwhelmed by something.

 Prayer.